icing/mod_md/README.md

 `MDCAChallenges name [ name ... ]`<BR/>
 Default: (auto selected))

-Supported by the module are the challenge methods `tls-alpn-01`, `dns-01`  and `http-01`.
-The module will look at the overall configuation of the server to find out which method can be used.
+Supported by the module are the challenge methods `tls-alpn-01`, `http-01` and  `dns-01`.
+The module will look at the overall configuation of the server to find out which method can be used - in this order.

 If the server listens on port 80, for example, the `http-01` method is available.
 The prerequisite for `dns-01` is a configured  `MDChallengeDns01` command. `tls-alpn-01` needs `https:` connections  and the